Former Norton man who led police on chase through Foxboro and Wrentham with kids in car gets 18 months

 He also collided with a Wrentham police cruiser at one point during the chase.

-Inside his car were Cleveland’s two children, ages 4 and 6, and his girlfriend.
+Cleveland’s two children, ages 4 and 6, and his girlfriend were in the car.
 No one was hurt, according to police.

 Prosecutors recommended a three-year prison sentence followed by two years’ probation.